 Thank you for visiting the University Diversity Council (UDC) website.
-This site is a resource for the Five-Year Strategic Diversity Plan that is being drafted by the UDC in the spring and summer of 2020 drawing from your ideas, knowledge, and experiences, campus climate survey results, theory, and best practices.
+This site is a resource for the Five-Year Strategic Diversity Plan that is being drafted by the UDC currently drawing from your ideas, knowledge, and experiences, campus climate survey results, theory, and best practices.
 You can learn a little bit more about the UDC and the process for developing the Five-Year Strategic Diversity Plan below.
-You can also provide your ideas (anonymously, if you wish) about what the Five-Year Strategic Diversity Plan should include by clicking on the feedback tab above.

 Five-Year Strategic Diversity Plan